Citizen-Legislators

 Service

 When we flip CD2, the national parties will flip out.
 It will give our district the bargaining position it’s lacked for decades.
-I don’t blame Bentz for not bringing funding to our district, for not making us a nexus of national efforts at innovation, growth, and diversification.
-He doesn’t have the cards.
-When we flip CD2, we’ll have a megaphone.
+We aren’t getting our fair share in the investments that fund our national efforts at innovation, growth, and diversification.
+When we flip CD2, we’ll have a megaphone for a change.
 Our water needs, infrastructure needs, and development needs will be heard – your voices will be heard.

 Fiscal Responsibility